 Member churches in the Freehold Clergy Association assist in the program by arranging for volunteers and donations.
 Several offer use of their facilities for overnight housing.
 Following intake, the men are transported to the church or temple set to feed and house them for the night.
-Participating houses of worship include First Church of Christ Science in Freehold, Hope Lutheran Church in Freehold, Jerseyville United Methodist Church in Howell, St. Robert Bellarmine Catholic Church in Freehold, St. Veronica’s Catholic Church in Howell, and Temple Shaari Emeth in Manalapan, Rosenthal said.
+Participating houses of worship include in Freehold, in Freehold, in Howell, in Freehold, Catholic Church in Howell, and in Manalapan, Rosenthal said.
 (The clergy association does not reveal the specific days a church offers housing to ensure the men participate in the intake process rather than arrive unannounced at the house of worship.)

 At the church the men are housed at for the night, they eat a hot meal and are provided with air mattresses and linens.
 Many of the men have spent the day walking and fall in bed exhausted after dinner, Mandel said.
 Others watch movies or talk with the overnight volunteers or each other.